-We are a clinical stage biopharmaceutical company with a limited operating history, focused initially on developing therapeutics for neurodegenerative diseases, including FTD, Alzheimer's disease, and Parkinson's disease.
+We are a clinical stage biopharmaceutical company with a limited operating history, focused initially on developing therapeutics for neurodegenerative diseases, including frontotemporal dementia ("FTD"), Alzheimer's disease, and Parkinson's disease.
 We commenced operations in May 2013.
 To date, we have only generated revenue from our collaboration arrangements and a government grant.
 We have no products approved for commercial sale and have not generated any revenue from product sales.
 Drug development is a highly uncertain undertaking and involves a substantial degree of risk.
-We have begun a Phase 1 clinical trial for our product candidate, AL001, which is targeting FTD-GRN patients.
-We have also begun a Phase 1 clinical trial for our product candidate, AL002, which is targeting Alzheimer's disease.
-To date, we have not initiated or completed a pivotal clinical trial, obtained marketing approval for any product candidates, manufactured a commercial scale product, or arranged for a third party to do so on our behalf, or conducted sales and marketing activities necessary for successful product commercialization.
+We have begun Phase 1 clinical trials for three product candidates, AL001, AL002, and AL003, but to date, we have not initiated or completed a pivotal clinical trial, obtained marketing approval for any product candidates, manufactured a commercial scale product or arranged for a third party to do so on our behalf, or conducted sales and marketing activities necessary for successful product commercialization.
 Our short operating history as a company makes any assessment of our future success and viability subject to significant uncertainty.